Shelby Farms: 21st century

-A masterplan was put in place in 2008 to direct a major re-design of the park.
+A master plan was put in place in 2008 to direct a major re-design of the park.
 This came to fruition in 2016, when Shelby Farms opened a $52 million expansion that included an enlargement of Patriot Lake (renamed Hyde Lake), the addition of new walking and biking trails, the construction of a new visitors center, and the planting of more than 1 million new trees across the park.
 In the year after Heart of the Park opened, park staff estimated that visitation to Shelby Farms had more than doubled.
 James Corner Field Operations (JCFO) located in New York won the SFPC's competition for the park's master plan.
 JCFO also partnered with Marlon Blackwell Architects (MBA) to design half-dozen new buildings.